kainthyashika/Redwall/README.md

 - Zero Trust CLI simulation
 - Lightweight .deb installer for Linux
 - Fast, offline, and secure
-- Built with love by *Yashika Kainth*
+- Built with love by *Yashika Kainth*.

 ---